fsenf/SubImTrack/README.md

 * climate science:
   * Clouds reflect sunlight back to space (They appear white in satellite images).
 Thus their lifetime might have an impact on the Earths energy balance.

 The mentioned examples are best done if automated tracking approaches.
 However, when rearchers start to develop new approaches they need a high quality test data base.
-It is where `subimtrack` can be used.
+For this, `subimtrack` can be used.

 ## Installation
 In the following, the steps to install `SubImTrack` are described.

 ### A dedicated place
-It is assumed that your tracking activities start at a dedicated directories, e.g. `tracking`
+It is assumed that your tracking activities start at a dedicated directory, e.g. `tracking`

 ```bash
 mkdir tracking